 Halt on SSL errors

-If any of the above bulleted issues are encountered and the Halt on SSL errors option is also checked, the Web Check will stop and fire the alert without continuing.
+If any of the above issues are encountered and the Halt on SSL errors option is also selected, the Web Check will stop and send the alert without continuing.

 Alert on Certification Expiration

 You can also choose to get proactive notification of certificate expiration.
-Check the Alert on Certificate Expiration option and, for each alert severity level, enter the number of days in advance of expiration in which you would like to receive a corresponding alert.
+Select the Alert on Certificate Expiration option and enter the number of days in advance of expiration in which you would like to receive a corresponding alert for each severity level.

-Once you've configured the conditions that must be met in order for a website alert to be triggered, you can use the Test Routing hyperlinks to see what alert rule will match each condition, along with the escalation chain associated with that alert rule.
+Once you have configured the conditions that must be met in order for a website alert to be triggered, you can use the Test Routing hyperlinks to see what alert rule will match each condition, along with the escalation chain associated with that alert rule.

 For more information on alert rules and their associated escalation chains, see Alert Rules.

 Properties can be added to your Web Checks to facilitate organization, customize alert message templates, set authentication credentials, and more.
-For more information on adding and using properties, see Website Properties.
+For more information, see Website Properties.